felixlobert/rcodede/README.md

 If the CODE-DE satellite data repository is mounted to the used machine, processing steps can be directly executed to the queried scenes.

+#### Coherence Estimation

-The next example shows the estimation of the interferometric coherence for a selected swath based on two subsequent Sentinel-1 scenes from the same relative orbit.
-The function ‘rcodede::estimateCoherence’ creates a command for the esa SNAP Graph Processing Tool that is executed in the terminal.
-A pre-built SNAP-Workflow delivered with the package is then applied to the selected scenes.
+The next example shows the estimation of the interferometric coherence for two subsequent Sentinel-1 scenes.
+To ensure similar acquisition geometries of the scenes, only one relative orbit is selected.

 ``` r
 # filter for scenes from same orbit to ensure same acquisition geometry